RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	system	vulnerabilities	are	related	to	the patching,	configuration,	and	monitoring	of	all	IT	systems,	whether	in a	cloud	environment	or	not.
 With	any	system	vulnerabilities,	threats can	be	expanded	to	other	services	by	gaining	unauthorized	exposure to	resources,	and	strong	policies	and	practices	are	needed	to	ensure compliance	with	configuration	and	patching	of	systems,	and monitoring	for	noncompliance	is	always	extremely	important.

-### Question # 8 - Which	of	the	following	types	of	software	is	a	Type	2	hypervisor	dependenton	that	a	Type	1	hypervisor	isn’t?
+### Question # 8 - Which	of	the	following	types	of	software	is	a	Type	2	hypervisor	dependent on	that	a	Type	1	hypervisor	isn’t?
 A.	VPN
 B.	Firewall
 C.	Operating	system
 D.	IDS
 Answer: C.

-A	Type	2	hypervisor	runs	on	top	of	a	host	operating	system	as	a software	application,	and	then	the	virtual	machines	are	deployed within	it.
-With	a	Type	1	hypervisor,	the	software	is	tied	directly	to	the underlying	hardware	and	does	not	rely	on	a	host	operating	system	to function.
+**A	Type	2	hypervisor	runs	on	top	of	a	host	operating	system	as	a software	application,	and	then	the	virtual	machines	are	deployed within	it**.
+With	a	**Type	1	hypervisor**,	the	software	**is	tied	directly	to	the underlying	hardware**	**and	does	not	rely	on	a	host	operating	system	to function.**

 A	is	incorrect	because	a	virtual	private	network	(VPN)	is	a	method	for securing	network	traffic	and	communications,	and	does	not	have	any impact	on	hypervisors	or	the	type	that	is	used.